atreyeem99/ORCA-keywords/README.md

 - `FockFlag SHARK_libint_hybrid` # default: best of both worlds
 - `PartialGCFlag -1` Let the program decide whether to use PGC
 - `Split_rij` new SHARK Split-RI-J algorithm
+- `Split_rij_2003` Highly efficient re-implementation of the Original 2003 algorithm.
+Mostly used!